Mordechai Nisan

-Mordechai Nisan is an Israeli professor, member of the World Zionist Organization, and scholar of Middle East Studies at the Rothberg International School of the Hebrew University of Jerusalem.
-His most recent book, Only Israel West of the River: The Jewish State and the Palestinian Question, appeared in July 2011.
+Mordechai Nisan (מרדכי ניסן; born 24 June 1947) is an Israeli professor and scholar of Middle East Studies at the Rothberg International School of the Hebrew University of Jerusalem.
+He taught also at Bar-Ilan University, the Open University, and the University of the Holy Land in addition to some Israeli colleges.

 Academic career

-Mordechai Nisan is a contributing expert to the Ariel Center for Policy Research and a research consultant for the Jerusalem Institute for Western Defense.
+Mordechai Nisan was a contributing expert to the Ariel Center for Policy Research and a research consultant for the Jerusalem Institute for Western Defense.
 Nisan has written extensively in English and Hebrew.
-Other books include Identity and Civilization: Essays on Judaism, Christianity and Islam (1999) Minorities in the Middle East: A History of Struggle and Self-Expression (2002) and The Conscience of Lebanon: A Political Biography of Etienne Sakr (Abu-Arz) (2003).
-He holds a Ph.D. from McGill University in Montreal, Quebec, Canada.
+He holds a Ph.D. from McGill University in Montreal.
 He has been described as a proponent of the counter-jihadist worldview of Bat Ye'or.